-The START ODS has a way for you to work out a problem about any issue related to the substance use treatment services you are receiving.
+Your County Plan has a way for you to work out a problem about any issue related to the SUD treatment services you are receiving.
 This is called the problem resolution process and it could involve the following processes.

-- 1. The Grievance Process an expression of unhappiness about anything regarding your substance use treatment services, other than an Adverse Benefit Determination. - 2.
-The Appeal Process review of a decision (denial or changes to services) that was made about your substance use treatment services by the County Plan or your provider. - 3.
-The State Fair Hearing Process review to make sure you receive the substance use treatment services which you are entitled to under the Medi-Cal program.
+- 1. The Grievance Process an expression of unhappiness about anything regarding your SUD treatment services, other than an Adverse Benefit Determination. - 2.
+The Appeal Process review of a decision (denial or changes to services) that was made about your SUD treatment services by the County Plan or your provider. - 3.
+The State Fair Hearing Process review to make sure you receive the SUD treatment services which you are entitled to under the Medi-Cal program.